Harvest Returns Agriculture Investing Firm

 DIGITAL MEDIA & MARKETING SPECIALIST

 Based out of Tampa, Florida, Allison Spence keeps the digital media and marketing creative and engaging for Harvest Returns.
 A Missouri native, Spence grew up in a rural town where she found a immense gap in communication and understanding about agricultural topics between agriculturalists and the general consumer.
 She soon realized how important being an “agvocate” would be throughout her life and future career in agricultural communications.
 In the past, Spence was a copywriter at a web design company where she developed content for clients and enhanced inbound marketing efforts with blog posts, social media marketing, email marketing and search engine optimization.
 She also interned for the University of Missouri-Columbia’s College of Agriculture, Food and Natural Resources as the social media intern.
 Spence recently earned a Bachelor’s of Science in Science and Agricultural Journalism and a minor in Agricultural Economics from the University of Missouri-Columbia.

 Patty was born and raised in Hanoi, Vietnam.
 She left home at 16 to go to high school in New Zealand.
 Do earned a Bachelor of Business Administration in Accounting from Texas Christian University (TCU) in 2017.
 GO FROGS!
 During her time at TCU, she was highly involved in various student activities and held several leadership positions such as Resident Assistant, President of the International Student Association, and Vice President of Habitat for Humanity.
-Prior to joining Harvest Returns, she had opportunities to work as an audit and tax intern at several CPA firms.
+Prior to joining Harvest Returns, she worked as an audit and tax intern at several CPA firms.
 Patty is completing her Masters in Taxation at the University of Texas, Arlington.

 Brigadier General (Ret) Stephen Joyce